inetholic/rocky9-dekstop-xrdp-lxc/README.md

 Rocky-Linux-9-Desktop-XRDP-Firefox

-Rocky Linux on Proxmox with XFCE , you can remote with remote dekstop , lightweight desktop , running on LXC as well
+Rocky Linux on Proxmox with Desktop XFCE , you can remote with remote dekstop , lightweight desktop , running on Proxmox LXC as well

 Download :